History of statistics: Bayesian statistics

 Objective Bayesian inference was further developed by Harold Jeffreys at the University of Cambridge.
-His seminal book "Theory of probability" first appeared in 1939 and played an important role in the revival of the Bayesian view of probability.
+His book Theory of Probability first appeared in 1939 and played an important role in the revival of the Bayesian view of probability.
 In 1957, Edwin Jaynes promoted the concept of maximum entropy for constructing priors, which is an important principle in the formulation of objective methods, mainly for discrete problems.
-In 1965, Dennis Lindley's 2-volume work "Introduction to Probability and Statistics from a Bayesian Viewpoint" brought Bayesian methods to a wide audience.
+In 1965, Dennis Lindley's two-volume work "Introduction to Probability and Statistics from a Bayesian Viewpoint" brought Bayesian methods to a wide audience.
 In 1979, José-Miguel Bernardo introduced reference analysis, which offers a general applicable framework for objective analysis.
 Other well-known proponents of Bayesian probability theory include I.J.
 Good, B.O.
 Koopman, Howard Raiffa, Robert Schlaifer and Alan Turing.

 In the 1980s, there was a dramatic growth in research and applications of Bayesian methods, mostly attributed to the discovery of Markov chain Monte Carlo methods, which removed many of the computational problems, and an increasing interest in nonstandard, complex applications.
 Despite growth of Bayesian research, most undergraduate teaching is still based on frequentist statistics.
 Nonetheless, Bayesian methods are widely accepted and used, such as for example in the field of machine learning.